Shema-arsene/Shema-arsene/README.md

 ## About me <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-👨‍💻  MERN-stack Next.js Full-stack developer, and I'm always eager tobuild meaningful projects and explore new technologies.
+👨‍💻  MERN-stack Next.js Full-stack developer, and I'm always eager to build meaningful projects and explore new technologies.
-I'm a Fullstack developer who enjoys creating beautiful and functional web applications.
-My expertise lies in HTML, CSS, Shadcn, Tailwind CSS JavaScript, TypeScript, Redux, React.JS, Next.JS, Node.JS, Express.js and MongoDB.
+I'm a Fullstack developer who enjoys creating beautiful, dynamic and functional web applications.
+My expertise lies in HTML, CSS, Tailwind CSS / Shadcn, JavaScript, TypeScript, Redux, React.JS, Next.JS, Node.JS, Express.js and MongoDB.

 I have a strong understanding of Full-Stack development principles and have gained experience building responsive and user-friendly web pages.
-I love using React to create dynamic user interfaces and manage state, and I have a talent for combining the MERN stack (MongoDb, ExpressJs, React and NodeJS) to create visually appealing and functional layouts.
+I love using React.js/Next.js to create dynamic user interfaces and manage state, and I have a talent for combining the MERN stack (MongoDb, ExpressJs, React and NodeJS) to create visually appealing and functional web application layouts.

 I've worked on a variety of projects in the past, both small and large-scale.
-From start to finish, I bring my skills in using version control systems (such as Git) and my focus on writing clean, maintainable and well-documented code to every project.
+From start to finish, I bring my skills in using version control systems (such as Git) and my focus on writing clean, and maintainable code to every project.

 I'm a lifelong learner and love to stay up to date with the latest industry trends and best practices.
 Collaboration is key for me, and I enjoy working with others to find creative solutions to technical challenges.

-If you're looking for a Full-Stack developer who brings passion and experience, then I'm your guy!
-Let's work together and build something amazing!

 - 🔭 I’m currently Taking part in the 2025 OpenAI Open Model Hackathon “gpt-oss hackathon”
 - 💬 Ask me about Web Development.
-- 📫 How to reach me: niyonkurushemaa@gmail.com
+- 📫 How to reach me: niyonkurushemaa@gmail.com | +250 780 012 586
   <!-- Profile README -->

+If you're looking for a Full-Stack developer who brings passion and experience, then I'm your guy!
+Let's work together and build something amazing!

 ### Connect with me:
 [![Twitter Badge](https://img.shields.io/badge/-@_arsene21-1ca0f1?style=flat&labelColor=ffffff&logo=x&logoColor=black&link=https://twitter.com/_arsene21)](https://twitter.com/_arsene21)